Slack EU-U.S. and Swiss-U.S. Privacy Shield Notice

-Slack Technologies, Inc. (“We” or “Our”) has certified with the EU-U.S. Privacy Shield with respect to the personal data we receive and process on behalf of our customers through our online workplace productivity tools and platform (the “Services”).
-Slack certifies that it adheres to the Privacy Shield Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement for personal data submitted by our customers in participating European countries through the Services, and our Privacy Shield certification will be available here.
+Slack Technologies, LLC (“We” or “Our”) has certified with the EU-U.S. and Swiss-U.S. Privacy Shield with respect to the personal data we receive and process on behalf of our customers through our online workplace productivity tools and platform (the “Services”).
+Slack certifies that it adheres to the Privacy Shield Principles of notice, choice, onward transfer, security, data integrity, access, and enforcement for personal data submitted by our customers in the European Union, the United Kingdom and Switzerland through the Services, and our Privacy Shield certification will be available here.
 We may also process personal data our customers submit relating to individuals in the EU via other compliance mechanisms, including data processing agreements based on the EU Standard Contractual Clauses.

-We use a limited number of third party providers to assist us in providing the Services to our customers.
-As of the date hereof, these third party providers perform technical operations such as database monitoring, data storage and hosting services and customer support software tools.
+We use a limited number of third party providers to assist us in providing the Services to our customers and to support our business.
+As of the date hereof, these third party providers perform technical operations, such as database monitoring, data storage and hosting services, and help us provide customer support and other business functions.
 These third parties may access, process or store personal data in the course of providing these services, but based on our instructions only.

 If we receive personal data subject to our certification under the Privacy Shield and then transfer it to a third-party service provider acting as an agent on our behalf, we have certain liability under the Privacy Shield if both (i) the agent processes the personal data in a manner inconsistent with the Privacy Shield and (ii) we are responsible for the event giving rise to the damage.